Log in · Sign up

 Fictional characters named Ginevra

-Ginevra Weasley is a character in the Harry Potter series, known as the youngest sibling of the Weasley family.
+Ginevra Weasley is a fictional character from the book series Harry Potter.
+She is the youngest child of the Weasley family and a prominent member of the Gryffindor house.

 U.S. Historical Usage